 Enterprise tech stack usually consists of several isolated systems residing on the cloud and on-premise.
 According to research, 57% of business users identify integrating disparate technologies as a significant obstacle to the execution of business processes.

 What happens when you have different systems handling distinct business processes, with each playing a vital role in your organization?
-You become vulnerable to data loss, fragmented info, and misalignment.
-Between customer expectations and internal systems, you need a solution to generate a more frictionless experience.
+You become vulnerable to data loss, fragmented information, and misalignment.
+Between meeting customer expectations and handling internal systems, you need a solution to generate a more frictionless experience.

 What is an integration platform, and why do you need one?
 Read on to find out.